odkr/sievemgr/README.rst

 and managing Sieve scripts using the ManageSieve protocol.
 It can also be used as a Python module.

-The GitHub repository only hosts the bug tracker.
+The GitHub repository only hosts the issue tracker.
 See the homepage_ for details.

 .. _Sieve: http://sieve.info